yushundong/yushundong.github.io/_pages/about.md

 News
 ------
 * May.
+2023: One paper accepted by SIGKDD.
+* Apr.
+2023: One tutorial accepted by SIGKDD.
+* May.
 2023: One paper accepted by i3CE.
 * Apr.
 2023: One paper accepted by SIGIR.
 * Apr.
 2023: One paper accepted by TKDE.